sagemath/trac_to_gh/Issue 1240.md

 # Issue 1240: wrong unix rights of some files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1240

 Original creator: zimmerma